-Note 2: The firewall is shown only as a reference - actual locations of components and firewall passthroughs will be determined by the practicality of mounting and wire routing.
+Note 2: The firewall is shown only as a reference to indicate whether a particular component will be mounted in the engine compartment or cabin.
+Relative locations of components and firewall passthroughs will be determined by the practicality of mounting and wire routing.